-Identifying this at an early stage can enable appropriate help and information being offered and the damaging effects minimised.
-Early intervention can reduce work-related problems and, if a workplace policy is in place, the culture to address this taboo subject may change, resulting in a more positive work environment for everyone.
+Identifying this at an early stage can lead to appropriate help and information being offered and the damaging effects minimised.
+Early intervention can reduce work-related problems and if a workplace policy is in place the culture to address this 'taboo' subject may change, resulting in a more positive work environment for everyone.